KC-7/life-hacks-v2/README.md

 ### Hero Image Section

 - The Hero Cover Image is displayed at the top of the page.
-An image with a transparent background was chosen and a visual animation effect was also added.
+An image with a transparent background was chosen and a visual zoom animation effect was also added to this.

 - Cover text is displayed in front of the image.
 The cover text includes the company slogan "Life Changing, Life Hax".
-The first line is a heading and then the company name "Life Hax" is displayed below it.
+The first line is a heading and then the company name "Life Hax" is displayed below it as an image.
 There is a button that links the user to go straight to the sign up section to encourage them to join straight away with as little time spent scrolling to the section as possible.

-- The CSS Validation logo has been included in this section with an active link for anyone who is interested in verifying the site's code.
+- The CSS Validation logo has been added to the bottom left of this section with an active link for anyone who is interested in verifying the site's code is working.
 The opacity has been reduced as this is not intended to be the focal point of the section.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/hero-responsive.png" alt="Hero Image Responsive Design" width="60%" height="auto" title="Hero Image Responsive Design">

 ### Life Hack Examples Section

-- The Life Hack Examples section includes 3 divs to highlight life hacks, three topics where chosen with examples listed below each heading.
+- The Life Hack Examples section includes 3 divs to highlight different life hacks, three topics where chosen with examples listed below each heading.

 - A picture is included in each div.
 It is styled to be displayed in a circular border.

-- The sections is divided into 3 divs which are displayed on a single row on larger screen widths and 1 div per row on smaller screen widths.
+- The sections are divided into 3 divs which are displayed on a single row on larger screen widths and 1 div per row on smaller screen widths.

-- The div is styled with a decorative border, background colour etc. that is in line with the styling of the site.
+- The divs are styled with a decorative border, background colour etc. that is in line with the styling used in the rest of the website.

 <img style="display: inline; margin: 25px 20%;" src="readme-files/examples-responsive.png" alt="Life Hack Examples Section Responsive Design" width="60%" height="auto" title="Life Hack Examples Section Responsive Design">